 Good

 Sucre's warmest and wettest months, with heavy afternoon thunderstorms and 14 to 16 rainy days per month.
 The surrounding valleys turn vivid green and waterfalls in the Maragua region run at peak volume.
 Some crater trails become muddy and slippery, requiring sturdy footwear.
 Morning excursions to Cal Orck'o and colonial sites still work well between rain bursts.
 Accommodation rates drop and the city feels more local.
-Sucre's thunderstorms are dramatic spectacles in themselves — locals consider them a defining feature of the season.
+Sucre's thunderstorms are dramatic spectacles in their own right, and locals consider them a defining feature of the season.

 Autumn Transition